PrefectHQ/prefect/docs/tutorial/deployments.md

 Congratulations!
 You now have your first working deployment.

+### Hosting your served flows

+If you want an easy way to host your served flows, check out [Coiled's quickstart guide](https://docs.coiled.io/user_guide/labs/prefect-cli.html) for serving flows on their cloud platform.

+### Running flows on dynamic infrastructure

 Deploying flows through the `serve` method is the most straight forward way to start scheduling flows with Prefect.
 However, if your team has complex infrastructure requirements, an alternative option involves deploying flows to a [worker](/concepts/work-pools/#worker-types).

 ### A tale of two Docker tutorials 📖